Risks Involved in Using Online Options for Research Translation

 In academic writing, accuracy must be paramount in order to ensure that all stakeholders and future collaborators are working with a high quality piece of research.
 On that basis, free software and five-dollar freelancers should not be considered unless there are absolutely no alternative authors.

-Serious work requires nothing but the best available translation by both native and appropriately qualified and experienced personnel who speak the language of your field.
+Serious work requires nothing but the best available translation by both native and appropriately qualified and experienced personnel who speak the language of your field, or using a translation company that specializes in academic translations.
 Only then can you expect the specific nuances of your written work to make the transition to a foreign language intact.

 If factoring the cost of such services into your budget makes you nervous, consider the cost to your stakeholders if your paper is retracted for errors based on mistakes in translation?